department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 You may qualify for both of these programs, but you can use only 1 of them.
 You’ll have to decide which one when you apply, and once you make this decision, you can't change your mind.

-**Exception:** As a beneficiary, you cannot use the same qualifying event for more than one benefit unless you are a child of a Servicemember who died in the line of duty before August 1, 2011.
+**Exception:** As a beneficiary, you can't use the same qualifying event for more than 1 benefit unless you are a child of a Servicemember who died in the line of duty before August 1, 2011.

 <div class="va-table-overflow">
 <table>